jekyll/minima/_posts/2022-02-02-inner-compass.md

 - **Start with why.** Explain to others and yourself why is something important?
 What is the rationale behind your action?
 Give examples to bring it to life.

-- **Always Invert.
-Knowing what you don't want gets you closer to what you want.** Each no brings you closer to a yes.
+- **Knowing what you don't want gets you closer to what you want.
+Always Invert.** Each no brings you closer to a yes.
 A lot of success in life and business comes from knowing what you should avoid eg. bad investments, bad marriage, bad food, bad behaviour etc. Amass long-term advantage by consistently being not stupid.

 - **Learn by doing.** Not reading/watching/listening.
 Don’t over study and under execute.
 You don't learn cooking by reading cooking books.